Webhooks

 (req, res) => {

-const signature = req.headers["authon-signature"] as string;
+const signature = req.headers["x-authon-signature"] as string;

 const webhookSecret = process.env.AUTHON_WEBHOOK_SECRET!;

-if (!verifySignature(req.body, signature, webhookSecret)) {
+if (!verifySignature(req.body, signature, webhookSecret, timestamp)) {

 return res.status(401).json({ error: "Invalid signature" });